Asmyldof/Christmas-Village/README.md

 -----
 I start designing a PCB to control the houses with the shortest-path-available method, still considering reusability, and thus splitting the dimmer and the 10 channel on/off controller into two separate, relatively cheap Atmel AVRs.
 The plan:
+* First and foremost: Use only items from my direct stock (My stock is large, very large even, but not limitless), so it can be built the same weekend.
 * Get an ATTiny10 to do the dimming and keeping an eye on the light/dark situation
-* Get an ATTiny4313 to control the channels on/off, including a true-random generator without bias
+* Get an ATTiny4313 to control the channels on/off, including a true-random generator without bias (more on this later)
-* Add a FM noise source for very-high-speed random generation (for future plans)
+* Add a FM noise source for very-high-speed random generation (for future plans) (see below why that's not in there anymore)

 December 21st 2014 (late night):
 -----